MrWOLFF24/chatphp-app/README.md

 it's work with very basic command.

-you should creat a data base caled chat with a messages table,
+you should creat a data base named chat with a messages table,

 the table should have 4 col
 - id primery auto_increment